-The GNG-2008 have been updated to create actionable policies that address the impacts of industrial land uses on residential neighborhoods and other sensitive receptors such as schools, parks and hospitals.
-The GNG-2020 policies will be implemented with changes to the Zoning Code that includes enforceable requirements and development standards.
-Updates to the Hunter Business Park and Sycamore Canyon Business Park Specific Plans ensure that the regulations for industrial developments contained in the Specific Plans are consistent with the proposed amendments to the Zoning Code.
+Based on direction from the LUC, the GNG-2008 have been updated to create actionable policies intended to allow for industrial development that remains sensitive to the associated noise, aesthetic, and air quality impacts when located in proximity to residential neighborhoods and other sensitive receptors such as schools, parks and hospitals.
+The GNG-2020 policies will be implemented with changes to the Zoning Code that codify the requirements and development standards.
+Updates to the Hunter Business Park and Sycamore Canyon Business Park Specific Plans ensure consistency with the proposed amendments to the Zoning Code.
 The updates to the GNG-2020, Zoning Code and Specific Plans ensure consistency with existing policies of other agencies such as the California Air Resources Board (ARB), South Coast Air Quality Management District (SCAQMD), and Western Riverside Council of Governments (WRCOG).